kudobuilder/operators/repository/kafka/docs/latest/configuration.md

 kubectl kudo install kafka --instance=my-kafka-name -p PERSISTENT_STORAGE=false
 ```

-Having `PERSISTENT_STORAGE` value `false` means that any data or logs in broker will be lost after the a pod restart or rescheduling.
+Having `PERSISTENT_STORAGE` value `false` means that any data or logs inside the brokers will be lost after a pod restart or rescheduling.
 Deploying without persistent storage isn't recommended for production usage.

 ##### Metrics

 By default, the Kafka cluster will have the JMX Exporter enabled.
-You can check more information around how KUDO Kafka exposes metrics in [monitoring](./monitoring.md) documentation.
+You can check more information around how KUDO Kafka exposes metrics in [monitoring](./monitoring.md).

 ##### Zookeeper PATH

 By default, the Kafka cluster will try to use a zookeeper path same as the instance name.

-User can override the default zk path by using `ZOOKEEPER_PATH` parameter.
+To override the default zk path, use the `ZOOKEEPER_PATH` parameter.

 ```
-kubectl kudo install kafka --instance=my-kafka-name -p ZOOKEEPER_URI=zk-zk-0.zk-hs:2181,zk-zk-1.zk-hs:2181,zk-zk-2.zk-hs:2181 -p ZOOKEEPER_PATH=/custom-path
+kubectl kudo install kafka --instance=my-kafka-name \
+  -p ZOOKEEPER_URI=zk-zk-0.zk-hs:2181,zk-zk-1.zk-hs:2181,zk-zk-2.zk-hs:2181 \
+  -p ZOOKEEPER_PATH=/custom-path
 ```

 ##### Docker image

-The [Dockerfile](https://github.com/mesosphere/dcos-kafka-service/blob/master/images/Dockerfile) used in the KUDO Kafka operator is hosted in the [dcos-kafka-service](https://github.com/mesosphere/dcos-kafka-service) repo
+The Dockerfile used to build the KUDO Kafka operator is hosted in the [dcos-kafka-service](https://github.com/mesosphere/dcos-kafka-service/blob/master/images/Dockerfile) repo